Orpheum Circuit: Program

 This ad is in This Week in Boston, 1909.

 Programs offered at the Orpheum theaters varied in length from around seven to fifteen acts with a nine act bill being the average.
 The show would open with a "dumb (silent) act" to allow for late arrivals.
 These acts were typically acrobats, jugglers, dancers, or animal acts.
 The second slot was meant to grab the audience's attention and arouse expectations.
 These acts were often a talented singing team or repartee.
 The third spot was sure-fire entertainment such as a humorous playlet or fast paced revue featuring singing or dancing spectacle.

 The fourth position was a comedian or singer who were audience favorites.
 These performers excited audiences even more.
 The fifth spot was designed to climax and end the first half of the program with a bang.
 It needed to be a big sensation with a proven ability to enthrall the audience before intermission.
 After intermission the sixth act was selected to recapture the audience's attention.
 It was often an amusing speaker, lively musician, or another "dumb" routine.

-Seventh in the line-up was a well-known fully staged production number.
-It was a spectacle that excited the audience without over-shadowing the following act.
-The eighth position was the famous headliner-the star position.
-The entire playbill was built around the star and was the show's high point that was meant to wow the audience and send them home happy.
+Seventh in the line-up was a fully staged production number, designed to excite the audience without over-shadowing the following act.
+The eighth position was the headliner; the star position.
+The entire playbill was built around the star and was designed to “wow" the audience and send them home happy.
 The final act of the night was another "dumb" act such as a trapeze artist or a silent picture.